Processing Options

 table_extraction_options

-: A map with string keys specifying options for table extraction.
-Only applied whenextract_table_structure
+A map with string keys specifying options for table extraction.
+Only applied when extract_table_structure

 , DocParse will attempt to enhance the table structure by merging in tokens from text extraction.
-This can be useful for working with tables that have missing or misaligned text.
-Default isFalse

-: String.
+String.
 An expression to instruct DocParse how to select the table model to use for extraction.
-Default is"pixels > 500 -> deformable_detr; table_transformer"

-, which means “if the largest dimension of the table is more than 500 pixels, use deformable_detr; otherwise use table_transformer.”
-To use only deformable_detr or table_transformer, setmodel_selection="deformable_detr"
+is more than 500 pixels, use deformable_detr; otherwise use table_transformer.”
+To use only deformable_detr or

-if metric compares to threshold, then use model
+And should be read as a series of if metric compares to threshold, then use model

 table_transformer